Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

 1. **Pagination**: Use the buttons on the bottom toolbar to navigate between pages.
 Use the dropdown menu to adjust the number of rows displayed per page.
 2. **Detail panel**: Click the expand button on a row to view its description.
 Click the expand all button on the column header to expand or collapse all rows at once.
-3. **View issue on GitHub**: Click the open in new icon on a row to view the original issue on GitHub in a new tab.
+3. **View issue on GitHub**: Click the external link icon on a row to view the original issue on GitHub in a new tab.

 The **SQLancer Bug Reports** page shares the same layout as the **GitHub Issues** page but excludes links to the original source.
 The bug reports are retrieved from the official [SQLancer bugs repository](https://github.com/sqlancer/bugs/blob/master/bugs.json).